-Development of perceptual skills - observation and analysis of the physical world (including the human figure); perspective drawing; graphic mark making and media handling.
+- Drawing foundations: Development of perceptual skills - observation and analysis of the physical world (including the human figure); perspective drawing; graphic mark making and media handling.

-Drawing as a developmental tool in the design process.
+- Drawing for design: Drawing as a developmental tool in the design process.
 Drawing as a tool for representing and communicating design concepts and ideas.

-Contemporary trends, experimental, expressive, and interpretive approaches to drawing practice.
+- Contemporary drawing strategies: Contemporary trends, experimental, expressive, and interpretive approaches to drawing practice.